QuickBooks Online troubleshooting

 Product has a duplicate SKU in QuickBooks Online.

 Reason: QuickBooks Online allows different products to have the same SKU, while inFlow does not.
-When a sales order is pushed to QuickBooks Online, inFlow will look at items on the order to see if they already exist in QuickBooks Online by matching the SKU in both programs first.
+When a sales order is pushed to QuickBooks Online, inFlow will check whether items on the order already exist in QuickBooks Online by first matching the SKU in both programs.
 If you have more than one product with the same SKU in QuickBooks Online, inFlow doesn’t know which product it should match.
 Instead, it will match the first product in QuickBooks Online that has the corresponding SKU, which may be incorrect.

 Solution: Check QuickBooks Online to see what items have the same SKU as the one in the inFlow error.
 Make sure that you don’t have duplicate SKUs in QuickBooks Online.
 You will also need to correct any sales orders that were pushed to QuickBooks Online with the item listed in error and swap out the incorrect product for the intended one.